AriusX7/tvm-assistant/README.md

 port # the port number, it is usually "5432"
 ```

 Instructions to find these values can be easily found on Google.
-Once you have all the values, structure it as follows:
+Once you have all the values, structure the URL as follows:

 ```postgres://username:password@host:port/database_name```